Kaurin/lab-teleport/Readme.md

 # Iterate

+This repo will provide some "archetypal" deployments.
+They can also be used as starting points so you can create your own.

+Here are some of the archetypes:

+## Simple

+Teleport cluster on a single VM and two SSH nodes

-This provisions teleport and should be idempotent to run
+This provisions teleport and should be *mostly* idempotent to run

 ```bash
 pipenv run ansible-playbook main_simple.yml -vv